 The Annual Financial Report of Texas Tech University Health Sciences Center (TTUHSC), with which this letter is bound, is transmitted for inclusion in the State of Texas Comprehensive Annual Financial Report for the fiscal year ended August 31, 2002.
 The State Auditor will consider the accompanying Annual Financial Report for audit as part of the audit of the State's Comprehensive Annual Financial Report; therefore, an opinion on the financial statements and related information contained in this report has not been expressed.
-This report is intended to present a complete picture of the Finance & Administration foother year ended August 31, 2002.
+This report is intended to present a complete picture of the fiscal affairs of TTUHSC for the year ended August 31, 2002.